Ill health retirement and your pension

 Tier 1/lower tier pensions

-If you are assessed as being permanently incapable of carrying out the duties of your own job you will be entitled to the early payment of the retirement benefits you have earned to date, paid without any actuarial reduction.
+If you are assessed as being permanently incapable (up to the schemes relevant normal pension age) of carrying out the duties of your own job you will be entitled to the early payment of the retirement benefits you have earned to date, paid without any actuarial reduction.
+No enhancement will be applied to the benefits.

 Tier 2/upper tier pension

-If you are assessed as being permanently incapable of carrying out the duties of your own job and additionally of engaging in regular employment of like duration, you will be entitled to the retirement benefits you have earned to date, enhanced by half of your prospective membership up to the scheme’s normal pension age.
-Ill health retirement awards subject to the McCloud remedy and payable from your legacy scheme are enhanced by two thirds of prospective service to the schemes normal pension age.
+If you are assessed as being permanently incapable (up to the schemes relevant normal pension age) of carrying out the duties of your own job and additionally of engaging in regular employment of like duration, as an active member of the 2015 scheme you will be entitled to the retirement benefits you have earned to date in that scheme, enhanced by half of your prospective membership up to the scheme’s normal pension age.
+As an active 2015 scheme member any legacy benefits also payable from the 1995/2008 sections on health grounds will be paid unreduced and unenhanced.

 What does ‘retire from pensionable employment’ mean?